 - Students who have studied in Canada under sponsorship from an agency or government that expects the individual to return to his/her country of origin once he/she has graduated;

-- Individuals who have a criminal record, or who have a dependent family member who has a criminal record, whether or not the family member is accompanying the individual;
+- Individuals who have a criminal record, or who have a dependent family member (over the age of 22) who has a criminal record;

 - Individuals who have unresolved custody, marriage or child support disputes.
-These issues must be resolved before starting the immigration process; or
+These issues must be resolved before starting the immigration pros; or

 - Individuals who have intentionally misrepresented themselves in the application.